DavidMercier/NIMS/doc/models.rst

 .. [#King_1987] `King R.B., "Elastic analysis of some punch problems for a layered medium" (1987). <http://dx.doi.org/10.1016/0020-7683(87)90116-8>`_
 .. [#Hochstetter_1999] `Hochstetter G. et al., "Strain-rate effects on hardness of glassy polymers in the nanoscale range.
 Comparison between quasi-static and continuous stiffness measurements" (1999). <http://dx.doi.org/10.1080/00222349908248131>`_
 .. [#OliverPharr_1992] `Oliver W.C. and Pharr G.M., "An improved technique for determining hardness and elastic modulus using load and displacement sensing indentation experiments" (1992). <http://dx.doi.org/10.1557/JMR.1992.1564>`_
+.. [#OliverPharr_2004] `Oliver W.C. and Pharr G.M., "Measurement of hardness and elastic modulus by instrumented indentation: Advances in understanding and refinements to methodology" (2004). <http://dx.doi.org/10.1557/jmr.2004.19.1.3>`_